luciotato/LiteScript/source/Grammar.lite.md

         .lock()
         .references=[]

+        var block:ASTBase
+        if .parent.parent is instanceof Body or .parent.parent is instanceof Module block = .parent.parent
+        if no block
+            .lexer.throwErr "'end' statement found outside a block" var expectedIndent = block.indent or 4
+        if .indent isnt expectedIndent
+            .lexer.throwErr "'end' statement misaligned indent: #{.indent}.
+Expected #{expectedIndent} to close block started at line #{block.sourceLineNum}"

 The words after `end` are just 'loose references' to the block intended to be closed We pick all the references up to EOL (or EOF)